observablehq/framework/docs/sql.md

 ---
 ```

+Alternatively, register tables from live data (and any other JavaScript variable) by defining the `sql` symbol with [DuckDBClient.sql](./lib/duckdb).

 ## SQL code blocks

 To run SQL queries, create a SQL fenced code block (<code>```sql</code>).
 For example, to query the first 10 rows from the `gaia` table: